-When you are out backpacking, hiking, and camping, you need to have a lot on your plate.
-Sadly, gourmet food is hard to prepare while in the wilderness, so you need to figure out some great and nutritious recipes.
-You surely think that it is not possible to pack enough gear and ingredients to make varied and delicious meals.
+When you are out backpacking, hiking, and camping, its always nice to have a lot on your plate for dinner each night.
+Sadly, since gourmet food is hard to prepare while in the wilderness, you will need to prepare some great, nutritious recipes in advance.
+You might think that it is not possible to pack enough gear and ingredients to make varied, delicious meals while trekking.

 Well, you are wrong!

 And we have some great recipes to prove our theory.
 With the right knowledge, you can prepare some fantastic food while you are on outdoor adventures.
-And it is camping season, and you all know what does that mean.
-It is time to replace your kitchen for a campfire.
+And it is camping season, and you all know what that mean.
+It is time to replace your kitchen with a campfire.

-This kind of cooking doesn’t need to be freeze-dried, blend or boring.
-So, in this article, we have prepared for you some fantastic recipes which are very easy to make.
-Maximizing the meals you can make form limited ingredients and planning your dishes ahead of time will take your pressure off while you are on the trail.
+This kind of cooking doesn’t need to be freeze-dried, bland or boring.
+So, in this article, we have prepared some fantastic recipes for you which are very easy to make.
+Maximizing the meals you can make from limited ingredients and planning your dishes ahead of time will take the pressure off while you are on the trail.
 That means more time enjoying and relaxing in nature.

-Check out our campfire cooking recipes that use a few ingredients, but they are very delicious.
+Check out our campfire cooking recipes that use a few ingredients, but are very delicious.

-An ideal base for dumper, only includes salt, life-long milk, and a flour.
+An ideal base for damper, includes only salt, powdered milk, and flour.
 There is no hard work with this recipe.
-All you have to do is knead dough to create a lump and prepare it.
+All you have to do is knead the dough to create a lump and prepare it.

 This recipe is so amazing because it uses a few ingredients but can be combined with anything you prefer.
 The best part is that you can make the mixture with some fruits or vegetables, depending on what you want to bring.
 For example, this simple meal can be used to satisfy your sweet tooth by adding cinnamon, chopped nutmeg, bananas or apples with water.
 Of course, if you prefer, you could also add some brown sugar.